Table of Contents

 At this age, babies grow about 3 to 5 ounces per week.

-Breastfed babies grow rather more weight compared to formula-fed newborns over the first few months after birth.
-However, formula-fed babies gain more weight in the second year rather than breastfed infants.
+Breastfed babies can gain more weight compared to formula-fed newborns over the first few months after birth.
+However, formula-fed babies gain more weight in the second year than breastfed infants.

 When your little one turns one, they will typically weigh about three times their birth weight.
 To correctly track weight increase over time, weigh your baby on the same scale with the same amount of clothing on (or, better yet, unclothed!).